x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/accessibility/use-a-screen-reader-to-manage-anti-spam-protection.md

 3. To move the focus to one of your spam filters, press the Up Arrow or Down arrow key until you hear the name of the filter you want to delete.

     > [!TIP]
     > You must disable a spam filter before you can delete it.
-To learn how to disable a filter, in this topic, go to [Enable or disable a spam filter](use-a-screen-reader-to-manage-anti-spam-protection.md#BKMK_EnableFilter).
+To learn how to disable a filter, go to the [Enable or disable a spam filter](#enable-or-disable-a-spam-filter) section in this topic.

 4. Press Delete.
 You hear "Warning, Are you sure you want to delete the policy" followed by the name of the policy.
 To select the **Yes** button, press Enter.
 To select the **No** button, press the Tab key, and then press Enter.